 Here's a brief sampling of some of the numerous Colditz books and films, plus the television show.

 The Colditz Story was filmed in 1953, and claims to be the true story of the events at Colditz.
 It was based on one of the Colditz books, Captain Pat Reid's work of the same name; he also served as an adviser on the film.

 The film does an excellent job of evoking the dark, medieval, overcrowded atmosphere of the prison.
 It delivers a dramatic and entertaining account of some humorous aspects of the prisoners' lives along with several of the more exciting escapes.

-The film is available from Amazon.com in Region 2 format (UK and Europe) and in Region 1 format (US and Canada) from other sellers through Amazon.
+The film is available from amazon.com and amazon.co.uk in Region 2 format (UK and Europe) from other sellers through Amazon.
 It is sometimes available for rent from Netflix.com, and via streaming on Amazon Prime Video.

 Another film, Colditz, was made for TV and came out in 2005, but it focuses primarily on the rivalry between two men over one man's fiancee and half of the story takes place in London.
 It has very little to do with the actual story of of Colditz.

 A very popular BBC television series, Colditz, was shown on British TV in 1972-1974, but only two episodes were shown in the U.S., which is probably one of the reasons most Americans have never heard of Colditz.

 Good news!
-The complete series is now available on DVD.
-It can be ordered from www.amazon.co.uk.
+The complete series is available on DVD.
+It can be ordered from amazon.com or amazon.co.uk.
 (Region 2 format only- won't work on most US DVD players.)

 There are so many Colditz books I'll just mention a few that I think are especially good.
 These are the ones I've read and enjoyed:

 The Colditz Story, by Pat Reid describing his experiences; very entertaining account, tells a rousing story.
 Ends in October 1942 with Reid's escape.
 Amazon.

-Colditz, The Definitive Story, by Henry Chancellor.
+Colditz, The Untold Story, by Henry Chancellor.
 Does an excellent and very thorough job of describing life at Colditz from a variety of perspectives.
 Collected a lot of firsthand accounts.
+Amazon.

 Colditz, The German Story, written by Reinhold Eggers, the former security officer at Colditz.
 Interesting view from the other side.
 Amazon.